TrainWeb.org Facebook Page

 Map: Ba 42 C 3 Topographic Maps

 Unlike B&O's Old Main Line, few original stone arch bridges survive along the Pennsylvania RR's line through central Maryland.
-This one has been modified multiple times, first widened with stone to support the CSL, and later with concrete to shore up weaknesses.
+This one has been modified multiple times, first widened with stone to support CSL, and later with concrete to shore up weaknesses.

 Interior